ndrakos/blog/_posts/2023-04-06-MIRISim_Troubleshooting_Part_V.md

 For Test 5, I will fix the units in the DREaM Scene.

-In <a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Troubleshooting_Part_III/">Part IV</a>, I found that the biggest difference was in the keyword "UNITS".
+In <a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Troubleshooting_Part_IV/">Part IV</a>, I found that the biggest difference was in the keyword "UNITS".
 For my test, the units were  uJy/arcsec^2, which is also what MIRISim assumes by default.

 I had **not** properly set this in the DREaM sims.
 Looking at my code, it should actually be mJy/arcsec**2.
 This would mean the objects were 1000x fainter than they should be.
 I fixed the units, but things still look weird.
-Here is the only source I can easily pick out from the reduced data:
+Here is the only possible source I can easily pick out from the reduced data:

 <img src="{{ site.baseurl }}/assets/plots/20230406_Test5.png">